lambdaclass/concrete/ROADMAP.md

    rationale, review date, affected claims, and a diff gate when it widens.
 9. Add a trust-boundary inventory report: all `trusted`, `Unsafe`, extern, backend, runtime, and target assumptions in one machine-readable list.
+10. Add spec-adequacy gates: release policy can require reviewed spec provenance for selected claims, forbid unreviewed specs in graduated flagships, and show when a theorem is `proved_by_lean` against a `spec_trusted` or unreviewed spec.
+11. Add vacuity gates to proof status: `proved` summaries must be downgraded or blocked when the proof depends on an unsatisfiable precondition, contradictory assumptions, unreachable code path, or invariant `false`.

 ## Phase 6: Provable And Predictable Subsets